saraegregg/MechaCar_Statistical_Analysis/README.md

 **What data is needed to run the statistical test?**

 The data that would be needed would be:
-- the total vehicles sold grouped by model for the previous year.
-To limit the dataset MechaCars may want to look at only vehicle classes comprable to their models.
+- the number of total vehicles sold grouped by model for the previous year.
+To limit the dataset AutosRUs may want to look at only vehicle classes comprable to the MechaCar.
 - the city fuel efficiency ratings of each model of vehicle
 - the cost or sales price of each model sold